alessandrodipalma/parallel_jacobi/README.md

 # parallel_jacobi
-Parallel implementation of the jacobi algorithm in pure C++ and fastflow
+Parallel implementation of the dp algorithm in pure C++ and fastflow